tyronejosee/notes_ux_design/docs/eng/prototyping/prototyping.md

 Prototyping is essential in UX design because it:

-- Saves time and money: By identifying and addressing usability or design issues early in the process, you can avoid costly redesigns or development changes.
+- **Saves Time and Money**: By identifying and addressing usability or design issues early in the process, you can avoid costly redesigns or development changes.
-- Facilitates collaboration: Prototypes enable designers, stakeholders, and developers to discuss the design and give meaningful feedback.
+- **Facilitates Collaboration**: Prototypes enable designers, stakeholders, and developers to discuss the design and give meaningful feedback.
-- Enhances user experience: Iterative testing and refining the design based on feedback ensures the final product meets user needs and expectations.
+- **Enhances User Experience**: Iterative testing and refining the design based on feedback ensures the final product meets user needs and expectations.

 In conclusion, prototyping is a crucial step in the UX design process that helps designers test ideas, gather feedback, and iterate on the design, ultimately leading to a more user-centered final product.